openedx/edx-documentation/en_us/install_operations/source/insights/elastic_mapreduce.rst

 sizes.
 In particular, if you encounter jobs that are running out of physical memory, you might want to choose a larger instance.
-If your instance is a good size but being underutilized, you might want to explicitly define larger values in the "mapred-site" configuration than would be provided by default in the instance size you are using.
+If your instance is a good size but being underutilized, you might want to explicitly define larger values in the ``mapred-site`` configuration than would be provided by default in the instance size you are using.
 Here is an example of settings we use with an m3.2xlarge instance type.